coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 defend himself effectively from her attack, she can strike a vital spot for extra damage.

-The rogue's attack deals extra damage any time her target would be denied a Dexterity bonus to AC (whether the target actually has a Dexterity bonus or not), or when the rogue flanks her target.
+The rogue’s attack deals extra damage any time her target would be denied a Dexterity bonus to AC (whether the target actually has a Dexterity bonus or not), or when the rogue flanks her target.
 This extra damage is 1d6 at 1st level, and it increases by 1d6 every two rogue